Climate Change Risks and Opportunities Management

 Note 1 TWM has not yet invested in green energy in its short-term plan and is continuing to evaluate options.

-Taiwan Mobile identified climate risks in 2022 that had a significant impact on operations or finances are transition risks, such as cap and trade, carbon tax, and renewable energy regulations.
-TWM also has conducted an in-depth assessment of the potential impact of climate change on intensity, value chain stages, time horizen, and financial impact for the five major climate risks, and carried out management responses.
+Taiwan Mobile identified climate risks in 2022 that had a significant impact on operations or finances are transition risks, such as cap and trade, carbon tax, and renewable energy regulations, also including legal risk.
+TWM also has conducted an in-depth assessment of the potential impact of climate change on intensity, value chain stages, time horizon, and financial impact for the five major climate risks, and carried out management responses.
 As below table:

 Please Swipe Left or Right View All.